 And maybe it is so that 21st century dental care and the wonder of dental implants offer some kind of approximation of what is before us now.
 I’ll let you know.
 Even so, I cannot help but wonder if what those dry bones and Lazarus provide now is simply profound hope of what will one day be.
 Oh, I cannot help but wonder if all you and I can do between now and when we experience it for ourselves is cling to these now ancient images and simply keep our eyes open for smaller ones around us where healing triumphs over illness, where hope beats back despair, where light breaks open the darkness and where life seems to triumph over death at least for now.

 And yet, this much I do know.
 You and I do have to wade through our own fields of dry bones first.
 We have to stand at the tomb and grieve the death of Lazarus before the wonder of these stories mean anything at all.
 And yes, at least for me, I have to face the truth that maybe, just maybe, the fact that part of God’s good creation had to be pulled from my mouth this week was partly from my own neglect or abuse, regardless of what the images in my dentist’s waiting room suggest.
 At the very least I took it for granted.
-And while if this so, it is certainly not to be commended, but this is also not a reflection of all that I am.
-For part of what we hear and vicariously experience in these images in Ezekiel and John this week is God’s great love for this very human race.
+And while if this so, it is certainly not to be commended, for this is also not a reflection of all that I am.
+Indeed, part of what we hear and vicariously experience in these images in Ezekiel and John this week is God’s great love for this very human race.
 And without a doubt, surely one of the best ways we experience that love is in forgiveness and acceptance and grace and new starts.
 Even when or if we have not been or done enough.
 Even if it’s in how we care or do not care for something as simple and precious as our very teeth.
 Even then.
 And if this is so, how much greater gift is God’s forgiveness when first we wade through the dry bones of other failures between us and for one another acknowledging our failure and seeking a fresh start … And what new life is possible then!

 Oh, the tooth is still gone.
 And there is still struggle ahead.
 But even this does not mark me or any one of us.
 For grace covers even this failing, this weakening, this decaying, this grieving, this letting go.
 For today dry bones live.
 Today Lazarus walks out of his own tomb.
 And if these are so, out of God’s great love, what more must be in store for you and me and all of us in all this broken world?
 What do you think?